 Quality Tool 4: The Histogram

-- Changes have occurred in the process, or
+- If changes have occurred in the process

 To create a histogram, start by determining the intervals or “bins” that represent the range of values, then determine how many values fall into each bin.
 The bins are typically consecutive, non-overlapping, and of the same size (though that last one isn’t required).